Public Speaking and the Performing Arts

 Developed at Birchwood, this simple program helps students become fluent with computational skills, accelerates math learning, and lays a foundation for advancement in mathematics.Math Olympiads –

-A series of five contests provide students in fourth through eighth grade training in creative problem-solving
+A series of five contests provides grades 4-8 students training in creative problem-solving

 skills.Continental Mathematics League –

-A series of five contests for students in second through eighth grade teach how to apply basic math skills to complex logic and reasoning
+A series of five contests for grades 2-8 students teach how to apply basic math skills to complex logic and reasoning

-A 25-question exam for middle school students that promotes the development and enhancement of problem-solving skills
+This 25-question exam for middle school students promotes the development of problem-solving skills

 .Noetic Learning Math Contest –

-A biannual math problem-solving contest for second through sixth grade students that encourages an interest in math
+A biannual math problem-solving contest for grades 2-6 students that encourages an interest in math

-that promotes middle school mathematics.
-Schools select students to compete individually or as part of a team.Ohio Mathematics League –
+as students compete individually or as part of a team.Ohio Mathematics League –

 Bridging Engineering, Science and Technology BEST Medicine Fair –